Did you happen to record Monty Python’s Flying Circus

 Click on the image to watch the scene

-16mm bootleg issued by Reel Images circa 1977/1978.
-It was copied possibly from Rohauer’s 1963 silent touring edition, or much more likely from his 18 December 1972 touring edition, both of which in turn derived from his 1960 dupe negative, which in turn derived from the November 1926 preview print.
+Here we go.
+This is essentially the same as the February 1978 edition from Reel Images / Video Yesteryear, from a 16mm bootleg from circa 1977/1978, which was copied possibly from Rohauer’s 1963 silent touring edition, or much more likely from his 18 December 1972 touring edition, both of which in turn derived from his 1960 dupe negative of the November 1926 preview print.
 Run in slow motion through a rotating-prism movement, accompanied by Rosa Río on the Hammond organ, issued on VHS and Beta on 31 October 1984.

 RHD Films Dist.
 Inc. and Kino “Collector’s Edition”